connoryates/Alchemy-DataNews/README.md

 Search Watson's news database with Perl style syntax.

-This module will map Perl syntax into the REST parameters that Watson's DataNews API uses, similar to how ```DBIC``` handles.
+This module will map Perl syntax into the REST parameters that Watson's DataNews API uses - similar to how ```DBIC``` works.

 # CONSTRUCTOR